fabianvanrissenbeck/memclave-ime/docs/subkernel.md

 | Next Block MAC | Authenticator of the next block to load | 16 + 12 Byte |

 ## List of System Blocks

-**The block loading block**

-This blocks purpose is to wait for a LOAD_BLOCK message issued by the host.
-Once the message arrives, it replaces the next block address and next block mac with the ones provided by the host.
-This system block is special, because it is used as a fallback when loading blocks fails in a recoverable way.

 **The key exchange block**